missionpinball/mpf-docs/shows/show_format.rst

 step will always be ``time: 0``

 If you just enter a number for the *time*, that number represents seconds.
-However, you can enter the time in standard MPF time format, which could be *ms*, *secs*, etc. The following are all valid *time* entries:
+However, you can enter the time in :doc:`standard MPF time format </config/instructions/time_strings`, which could be *ms*, *secs*, etc. The following are all valid *time* entries:

 * ``time: 1`` (1 second)
 * ``time: 1.0`` (1 second)